libretro/docs/docs/library/fceumm.md

 - **Auto** - Joypad - Based off the loaded game's crc, the core will automatically select a regular controller (NES or Famicom) for User 1.
 - [Gamepad](http://nintendo.wikia.com/wiki/Nintendo_Entertainment_System_controller) - Joypad - Manually selects a regular controller (NES or Famicom) for User 1.
 - [Zapper](http://nintendo.wikia.com/wiki/NES_Zapper) - Mouse - Manually selects a Zapper light gun (NES or Famicom) for User 1.

+**NOTE 1: Zapper connected to user 1 is only required on VS Unisystem games.
+You will hear a loud alarm when a game requires one and no zapped device is selected or the game's CRC fails to match existing database for autodetection.**

 ### User 2 device types